ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 Ignore leading characters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The common prefix calculation ignores all characters preceding the first newline.
 This means that characters immediately after the ``"""`` delimiter will be included verbatim.
-The same would occur with a line continuation (since line continuations are collapsed before the prefix calculation).
+The same would occur with a string gap (since string gaps are collapsed before the prefix calculation).

 ::